silver0a1/dANN/README.md

 ### 5. Two Spirals Problem

 This is a very challenging benchmark for classification algorithms.
-The dANN is trained to distinguish between two intertwined spirals.
+The dendritic neuron is trained to distinguish between two intertwined spirals.

 **To run:**